OpenTSDB/opentsdb.net/docs/source/user_guide/writing.rst

 Persistent Connections
 ----------------------

-Enable keep alives in the TSDs and make sure that any applications you are using to send time series data keep their connections open instead of opening and closing for every write.
+Enable keep-alives in the TSDs and make sure that any applications you are using to send time series data keep their connections open instead of opening and closing for every write.
 See :doc:`configuration` for details.

 Disable Meta Data and Real Time Publishing
 ------------------------------------------

 OpenTSDB 2.0 introduced meta data for tracking the kinds of data in the system.
 When tracking is enabled, a counter is incremented for every data point written and new UIDs or time series will generate meta data.
 The data may be pushed to a search engine or passed through tree generation code.
 These processes require greater memory in the TSD and may affect throughput.
 Tracking is disabled by default so test it out before enabling the feature.

 2.0 also introduced a real-time publishing plugin where incoming data points can be emitted to another destination immediately after they're queued for storage.
-This is diabled by default so test any plugins you are interested in before deploying in production.
+This is disabled by default so test any plugins you are interested in before deploying in production.